-- Support "choice" by letting your little one pick an instrument to explore, then discover the sound each one makes.
+- Support the power of choice by letting your little one pick an instrument to explore, then discover the sound each one makes.

 Repetition is key to education at any age, but it's especially imporant during this phase of language explosion and the cognitive development of thinking and reasoning.
 Head to any of the galleries above, or give these three a try, too:

 - Identify noses, eyes, mouths, and other body parts of the statues in Animal Diner or illustrations on the walls.